eeunz/MAF/README.md

 We developed the package with scalability in mind.
 This library is still under development.
 We recommend contributions from metrics, descriptors, and deflection elimination algorithms.

 # Supported bias mitigation algorithms
-1. Fairness VAE
+1. Disparate_Impact_Remover
-2. Fair feature distillation
+2. Learning_Fair_Representation
-3. Learning from fairness
+3. Reweighing
-4. Kernel density estimation
+4. Gerry_Fair_Classifier
+5. Meta_Fair_Classifier
+6. Prejudice_Remover
-5. FairBatch
+7. FairBatch
+8. FairFeatureDistillation(Image only)
+9. FairnessVAE(Image only)
+10. KernelDensityEstimator
+11. LearningFromFairness(Image only)

 # Algorithms to add
 1. fair-manifold-pca